Much has been said of the potential of data center expansion in the Nordics given its conducive climate.

-“The cool Nordic Region is Europe’s hottest data centre market: a firm deploying 100 megawatts over 20 years could save approximately $2 billion by placing their data centre in Sweden or Norway versus the UK,” says Murphy.
+“The cool Nordic Region is Europe's hottest data center market: a firm deploying 100 megawatts over 20 years could save approximately $2 billion by placing their data center in Sweden or Norway versus the UK,” says Murphy.

-“This bond issue further strengthens our ability to enable hyperscalers to quickly and seamlessly enter the Nordic market through a single data centre provider with an excellent track record.”
+“This bond issue further strengthens our ability to enable hyperscalers to quickly and seamlessly enter the Nordic market through a single data center provider with an excellent track record.